 Best of luck to you.
 I've lived in a remote, rural area and know how sewing machines (and other home-craft tools) are needed for household items, and creative outlet!
 I hope you and your machine have many happy sewing years ahead.

 I have a Brother sewing machine.
 I can sew perfectly fine on my scrap material and some flannel blankets I have, but as soon as I put my uniform under and start it up it just skips stitches or won't stitch at all.
 What am I doing wrong?

 Try using a Denim needle.
 It is made for tough fabrics.
 Also, some of the bargain thread has a tendency to break, especially when sewing on heavier fabrics.
-Make sure to use a quality thread.
-Hope this helps.

 My sewing machine is not stitching.